Fuelling for exercise:

 – Crumpets with sliced banana and drizzle of honey

 – Small bowl pasta with a tomato-based sauce

 – Tub of creamed rice with canned fruit

 Fluids are equally as important as food before you exercise.

-It’s a good idea to sip on fluid in the few hours leading up to exercise rather than gulping a large volume down just before you start to allow your body to use the fluid effectively.
-Sports drinks can be used before, during and after exercise if you are exercising at a high intensity for more than 90 minutes.
+It’s a good idea to sip on fluids in the few hours leading up to exercise rather than gulping a large volume down just before you start to allow your body to use the fluid effectively.
+Sports drinks can be used before, during, and after exercise if you are exercising at a high intensity for more than 90 minutes.
 Sports drinks, in this case, can also act as a fuel source as it contains glucose or natural sugar.